You are listening to the Sean Hannity Radio Show Podcast.

 It may well be getting weaker.

-And I'm also saying that by next year, if there's no palpable increase for middle income wage earners and so forth, the Republicans may have a hard time in the midterms.
+And I'm also saying that by next year, if there's no palpable increase for middle-income wage earners and so forth, the Republicans may have a hard time in the midterms.

-They mean him really have a hard time.
+They may really have a hard time.

 If they get energy independence, the wall built, they got Gorsuch.

-If if they get health care, repeal and replace is not my bill, but it's better and it's a start.
+If they get health care, repeal and replace is not my bill, but it's better and it's a start.

-Um I think they'll be okay in twenty eighteen.
+I think they'll be okay in 2018.

 And you're right, then improve upon all of these things into the next year.

-Absolutely see that's a great point.
+See, that's a great point.

 Everybody heard him say this.